Sales vs. RevOps: The Crucial Partnership Driving SMB Growth

 RevOps Role: Creates the data infrastructure and reporting to make performance visible

-Why SMBs Need Both Functions
+Why SMBs Need Both Functions: The Competitive Imperative

 1. Accelerated Scaling